AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 Any of the remaining [event types](#standard-events) might be required based on the complexity of your goal and eligible population while configuring your Customer AI instance.
 It is recommended that if the data is available for an event type, that this data is included in your CEE schema.

 ### Scenario 2: Subscription conversion on a media streaming service website

 **Prediction goal:** Predict the subscription conversion propensity for the eligible profiles to commit to a certain level of subscription such as a standard or premium plan.

 **Required standard event types:**

-In this example, the following three event types order, checkouts, and purchases are used to indicate that a subscription was purchased and its type.

 - order
 - checkouts
 - purchases
 - webVisit
 - search

+In this example, `order`, `checkouts`, and `purchases` are used to indicate that a subscription was purchased and its type.

 Additionally, for an accurate model it is suggested that you make use of some of the available properties in the [subscription data type](../../xdm/data-types/subscription.md).